elmemy/Aseto/README.md

 - Snackbars shown on success and error

 ### 🧪 Test Coverage

-- Widget test included to:
+- ✅ **UI integration test** created to validate the entire Create Account screen flow.
+- Covers:
-  - Fill in all fields with valid data
+  - Filling all form fields with valid input
+  - Tapping the continue button
-  - Submit the form
+  - Showing the loading indicator
-  - Wait for async loading
+  - Completing simulated async delay
+  - Verifying successful submission
-  - Verify that validation and success flow works
+- Ensures validation rules and success behavior are functioning as expected.

+> This UI test was written manually to ensure the user experience is fully testable and behaves reliably across input and state changes.

 ---